dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ## The Panel Class

- <xref:System.Windows.Controls.Panel> is the base class for all elements that provide layout support in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)].
+ <xref:System.Windows.Controls.Panel> is the base class for all elements that provide layout support in Windows Presentation Foundation (WPF).
 Derived <xref:System.Windows.Controls.Panel> elements are used to position and arrange elements in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] and code.

  The WPF includes a comprehensive suite of derived panel implementations that enable many complex layouts.
 These derived classes expose properties and methods that enable most standard user interface (UI) scenarios.
 Developers who are unable to find a child arrangement behavior that meets their needs can create new layouts by overriding the <xref:System.Windows.FrameworkElement.ArrangeOverride%2A> and <xref:System.Windows.FrameworkElement.MeasureOverride%2A> methods.
 For more information on custom layout behaviors, see [Custom Panel Elements](#Panels_custom_panel_elements).